dusk-network/plonk/README.md

 _This is a pure Rust implementation of the PLONK proving system over BLS12-381_

-This library contains a modularised implementation of KZG10 as the default polynomial commitment scheme.
+This library contains a modularized implementation of KZG10 as the default polynomial commitment scheme.

 ## Usage